Z-Curve Plot: A Visual Diagnostic for Publication Bias in Meta-Analysis: Methodology

+The third row of Figure~\ref{fig:funnels} shows selection-enhanced z-histograms of the simulated datasets: red dotted vertical lines highlight the statistical significance thresholds, and the binning algorithm incorporates the thresholds.
+The selection-enhanced z-histogram of the unbiased dataset (left column) does not show any stark discontinuities, and as such, it does not indicate publication bias.
+However, the selection-enhanced z-histogram of the biased dataset (right column) shows a suspicious discontinuity at the statistical significance threshold ($z = 1.96$), which was difficult to detect from the funnel plots.

-Histograms of large collections of $z$-statistics similar to those in the bottom panel of Figure~\ref{fig:bias_no_bias} have become an intuitive display of severe publication bias in recent years.\footnote{See the ``Dark Statistics'' meme by Kareem Carr: \url{https://x.com/kareem_carr/status/1335282974443655168}.} In parallel, several methods such as z-curve \citep{brunner2020estimating} (see also \citealp{brodeur2016star, zwet2021significance}) were developed to examine the distribution of $z$-statistics from large sets of studies and assess the quality of the underlying literature \citep[see e.g.,][]{schimmack2023estimating, gupta2023tempest}.
-These methods model the distribution of test statistics, typically via mixtures of (truncated) normal distributions, and do not provide standard meta-analytic inference.
+In fact, histograms of large collections of $z$-statistics similar to those in the third row of Figure~\ref{fig:funnels} have become an intuitive display of severe publication bias in recent years.\footnote{ See the ``Dark Statistics'' meme by Kareem Carr: \url{https://x.com/kareem_carr/status/1335282974443655168}.} In addition, several methods such as z-curve (\cite{brunner2020estimating}; see also \cite{brodeur2016star, zwet2021significance}) were developed to examine the distribution of $z$-statistics from large sets of studies and assess the quality of the underlying literature \citep[see e.g.,][also for additional reasons justifying the use of $z$-statistics rather than $p$-values directly]{schimmack2023estimating, gupta2023tempest}.
+Those methods differ from the z-plot described below since they are directly concerned with the distribution of test statistics, typically estimating it via mixtures of (truncated) normal distributions, and do not provide standard meta-analytic inference.

-Meta-analytic methods instead estimate parameters $\theta$, usually the pooled effect size $\mu$ and the between-study heterogeneity $\tau$, via a model $\pi(y \mid \text{se}, \theta)$ defined on the observed effect size estimates $y_i$ and their standard errors $\text{se}_i$.
-For example, the random-effects model

-assumes that observed effects are normally distributed around the pooled effect with the total variance equal to the sum of the sampling variances and the additive heterogeneity.
-Other meta-analytic models, such as meta-regression \citep{baker2009understanding, stanley1989meta}, multilevel models \citep{konstantopoulos2011fixed, vannoortgate2013three}, selection models \citep{hedges1984estimation, vevea1995general}, and PET-PEESE \citep{stanley2014meta} extend this framework by adding predictors, parameters, or modified likelihoods.
-Although these models define a distribution of the observed effect sizes rather than test statistics, they also imply a sampling distribution of the associated $z$-statistics.